Omics Integration and Systems Biology

 - Multi-omics integration, clustering and dimensionality reduction;

-The course is aimed at M.Sc., PhD- or postdoc-level researchers with basic programming experience (e.g. R, Python).
-We will not discuss how to process the raw omics data and the students are referred to other NBIS courses for this matter: http://nbis.se/training/events.html
+The course is aimed at M.Sc., PhD- or postdoc-level researchers with basic programming experience (e.g. R, Python, Matlab).
+We will not discuss how to process the raw omics data and the students are referred to other NBIS courses for this matter (http://nbis.se/ training/events.html).

-- Basic programming/scripting experience in R, Python or Linux programming
+Basic programming experience in either R, Python, UNIX/Bash, or Matlab

-- Ability to bring your own laptop with R/Python installed for the practical exercises
+Ability to bring your own laptop with R, Python and Matlab installed for the practical exercises